Diet of Worms (1495): The Diet of Worms

-When Maximilian I announced on 24 November 1494 that the Diet of Worms would take place on 2 February 1495, his focus was not imperial reform, but various foreign policy issues.
+When Maximilian I, Holy Roman Emperor announced on 24 November 1494 that the Diet of Worms would take place on 2 February 1495, his focus was not imperial reform, but various foreign policy issues.
 Maximilian saw the war against the Ottoman Empire as his most important duty.
-In addition, Charles VIII of France had begun an Italian campaign in 1494, which threatened the Pope, Imperial Italy and especially Milan, with whom Maximilian was connected by marriage.
+In addition, Charles VIII of France had begun an Italian campaign in 1494, which threatened Pope Alexander VI, Imperial Italy and especially Milan, with whom Maximilian was connected by marriage.
 As a consequence the Turkish War became secondary, and Maximilian planned a campaign in Italy in 1495, which he wanted to be linked to his coronation in Rome.
 For these reasons, he set aside just two weeks for the Diet, hoping that the Imperial Estates (who appeared to be lining up with his ideas) would then set off on the march to Rome.

 After several delays, Maximilian reached Worms on 18 March.
 Contrary to his optimistic intentions, the king did not leave Worms until September, because the Imperial Estates did not want to embark on a campaign, but were interested in the reform of the empire.
 The course of the Diet can be roughly divided into three phases.